 People

-This project brings together a multidisciplinary team of researchers from groups at Durham University (DU) and the University of Dundee (UoD).
-Numerical modelling expertise comes from Charles Augarde, Will Coombs & Alexandros Petalas at DU, and physical modelling expertise come from Michael Brown and Jonathan Knappett at UoD.
+This project brings together a multidisciplinary team of researchers from groups at Durham University (DU), the University of Dundee (UoD) and Oxford University (OU).
+Numerical modelling expertise comes from Charles Augarde, Will Coombs & Alexandros Petalas at DU, and physical modelling expertise come from Jonathan Knappett at Oxford University and Michael Brown at UoD.

 Professor Charles Augarde